maxjcohen/ozechallenge_benchmark/README.md

 ### Installation

-Clone repository with the following command in the terminal
+Clone repository with the following commands in your terminal

 #### MacOS or Linux